-TIME_OF_DEPARTURE When the first frame energy is sent by the transmitting port, in units equal to 1/TIME_OF_DEPARTURE_ClockRate.
+TIME_OF_DEPARTURE When the first PPDU energy is sent by the transmitting port, in units equal to 1/TIME_OF_DEPARTURE_ClockRate.
 This parameter is present only if TIME_OF_DEPARTURE_REQUESTED is true in the corresponding request.

 P3064L5, P3435L57, P3465L11

-The transmitter center frequency shall converge to within 1 ppm of its final value within 0.9 µs from the start of the packet.
+The transmitter center frequency shall converge to within 1 ppm of its final value within 0.9 µs from the start of the PPDU.

 P3064L23, P3465L26

-The transmit power-on ramp is defined as the time it takes for a transmitter to rise from less than 10% to greater than 90% of the average power to be transmitted in the frame.
+The transmit power-on ramp is defined as the time it takes for a transmitter to rise from less than 10% to greater than 90% of the average power to be transmitted in the PPDU.

 The transmit power-on ramp shall be less than 10 ns.

-The transmit power-down ramp is defined as the time it takes the transmitter to fall from greater than 90% to less than 10% of the maximum power to be transmitted in the frame.
+The transmit power-down ramp is defined as the time it takes the transmitter to fall from greater than 90% to less than 10% of the maximum power to be transmitted in the PPDU.

 P3064L38, P3436L18

-Antenna setting shall remain constant for the transmission of the entire packet except for the case of transmission of BRP-TX PPDUs (see …).
+Antenna setting shall remain constant for the transmission of the entire PPDU except for the case of transmission of BRP-TX PPDUs (see …).
 During the transmission of BRP-TX PPDUs, it shall remain constant for the transmission of the STF, CE field, and Data field.

 P3067L63

-The preamble is the part of the PPDU that is used for packet detection, AGC, frequency offset estimation, synchronization, and channel estimation.
+The preamble is the part of the PPDU that is used for PPDU detection, AGC, frequency offset estimation, synchronization, and channel estimation.
 The format of the preamble consists of a Short Training field followed by a Channel Estimation field.
-Figure 20-3 (SC preamble) illustrates the SC packet preamble.
+Figure 20-3 (SC preamble) illustrates the SC preamble.

 P3068L39, P3439L17

-The Channel Estimation field is used for channel estimation, as well as indication of which modulation is going to be used for the packet.
+The Channel Estimation field is used for channel estimation, as well as indication of which modulation is going to be used for the PPDU.

 P3068L60, P3439L36

-When the data field of the packet is modulated using single carrier, the Gu 512 and Gv 512 fields are concatenated in the order shown in …
+When the data field of the PPDU is modulated using single carrier, the Gu 512 and Gv 512 fields are concatenated in the order shown in …

 P3072L8, P3484L54

-The RCPI is a measure of the received RF power in the selected channel for a received frame.
-This parameter shall be a measure by the PHY of the received RF power in the channel measured over the … of the received frame.
+The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
+This parameter shall be a measure by the PHY of the received RF power in the channel measured over the … of the received PPDU.

 P3073L9, P341L9, P3441L9

-The preamble is the part of the … control mode PPDU that is used for packet detection, AGC, frequency offset estimation, synchronization, indication of frame type and channel estimation.
+The preamble is the part of the … control mode PPDU that is used for PPDU detection, AGC, frequency offset estimation, synchronization, indication of PPDU type and channel estimation.

 P3077L26, P3443L31

-A SC frame is composed of the Short Training field (STF), the channel estimation field (CE), the Header, SC blocks and optional training fields, as shown in Figure 20-8 (SC frame format).
+A SC PPDU is composed of the Short Training field (STF), the channel estimation field (CE), the Header, SC blocks and optional training fields, as shown in Figure 20-8 (SC PPDU format).

-Figure 20-8—SC frame format
+Figure 20-8—SC PPDU format

 P3078L48

-Aggregation B37 Set to 1 to indicate that the PPDU in the data portion of the packet contains an A-MPDU; otherwise, set to 0.
+Aggregation B37 Set to 1 to indicate that the PSDU contains an A-MPDU; otherwise, set to 0.

 P3079L7, P3445L14

 Last RSSI … Contains a copy of the parameter LAST_RSSI from the TXVECTOR.
 The value is an unsigned integer: Values 2 to 14 represent power levels … dBm.
 A value of 15 represents a power greater than or equal to … dBm.
 A value of 1 represents a power less than or equal to… dBm.
-A value of 0 indicates that the previous packet was not received a SIFS before the current transmission.
+A value of 0 indicates that the previous PPDU was not received a SIFS before the current transmission.

 P3080L33

-NOTE 2—Base_Length1 is the maximum Length value such that the packet with the base MCS specified in SC header has the given N BLKS .
+NOTE 2—Base_Length1 is the maximum Length value such that the PPDU with the base MCS specified in SC header has the given N BLKS .

-NOTE 3—Base_Length2 is the maximum number of data octets in PSDU such that the packet with the extended MCS has the given N BLKS
+NOTE 3—Base_Length2 is the maximum number of data octets in PSDU such that the PPDU with the extended MCS has the given N BLKS

 P3084L44

-if BRP packet and N CW N CWmin  N CW N CWmin
+if BRP PPDU and N CW N CWmin  N CW N CWmin

 P3090L48, P3449L13, P3498L55